High mass but low spin: an exclusion region to rule out hierarchical black-hole mergers as a mechanism to populate the pair-instability mass gap: Hosts with fixed escape speed

-In the low escape-speed case (blue circles in Fig.~\ref{individualmchi}), our model returns a single population which is almost entirely made of 1g+1g BHs.
+In the low escape-speed case (blue circles in Fig.~\ref{individualmchi}), our model returns a single population that is almost entirely made of 1g+1g BHs.
 If instead $v_{\rm esc}$ is larger than the typical kicks (orange circle), there is an additional high-g population of BHs.
 These hierarchically formed BHs efficiently populate the pair-instability mass gap ($m\gtrsim 50 M_\odot$) but, crucially, they do so with large spins ($\chi\gtrsim 0.2$).
 The bottom right corners of both panels in Fig.~\ref{individualmchi} remain essentially empty, independently of $v_{\rm esc}$.
+More specifically, spins are marginally higher for $v_{\rm esc}=1000~{\rm km\,s^{-1}}$ (Fig.~\ref{individualmchi}) compared to $v_{\rm esc}=100~{\rm km\,s^{-1}}$ (Fig.~\ref{oneghigh}) because final spins and final kicks tend to be positively correlated (Sec. \ref{slowremnant}, see also \citealt{2021ApJ...914L..18D} for an application with LIGO data).

-In the LIGO-like case (cf. Fig.~\ref{oneghigh} and Fig.~\ref{individualmchi}), there are a few outliers with $50 M_\odot \lesssim m \lesssim 70 M_\odot$ and $\chi\lesssim 0.2$.
+In the LIGO-like case (see Figures~\ref{oneghigh} and \ref{individualmchi}), there are a few outliers with $50 M_\odot \lesssim m \lesssim 70 M_\odot$ and $\chi\lesssim 0.2$.
 One must keep in mind that, in this model, we are effectively assuming that the entire LIGO/Virgo dataset is made of 1g BHs.
 Because of GW190521, the injected 1g mass spectrum has some support in the $m\gtrsim 50\ M_\odot$ region.
 A more refined estimate of the lower limit of the exclusion region should consider removing the most massive events from the catalog, subject to the consideration that they could already be of higher generation.

-Because of large measurement errors, such exclusion region is \emph{not} empty observationally.
+Because of large measurement errors, such an exclusion region is \emph{not} empty observationally.
 Figure \ref{individualmchi} shows the measured values of $m$ and $\chi$ for some the current LIGO/Virgo events, together with their uncertainties.
-In particular, we consider\footnote{For the events detected during the first and second observing run, we use posterior samples released by \cite{2020MNRAS.499.3295R}.
-For the first half of the third observing run, we use the samples by \cite{2020arXiv201014527A} labeled as ``publication'' and ``comoving"; see details therein.} the 44 BH-binary events reported by \cite{2019PhRvX...9c1040A,2020arXiv201014527A} with false-alarm rate $<1$yr and used in the analysis by \cite{2020arXiv201014533T}.
+In particular, we consider\footnote{For the events detected during the first and second observing runs, we use posterior samples released by \cite{2020MNRAS.499.3295R}.
+For the first half of the third observing run, we use the samples by \cite{2020arXiv201014527A} labeled as ``publication'' and ``comoving"; see details therein.} the 44 BH-binary events reported by \cite{2019PhRvX...9c1040A,2020arXiv201014527A} with false-alarm rate $<1$yr and used in the analysis by \cite{2021ApJ...913L...7A}.
 A few of the observed component BHs are compatible with masses $m\gtrsim 50 M_\odot$ and spins $\chi\lesssim 0.2$.